nguyensjsu/fa19-202-drawscillate/README.md

 ## Abstract

 People who tend to lose focus, Children who needs to have fun, Aartists who needs to explore, we have a one stop solution for you, **Drawscillate**.
-It is virtual simulator to a classic Buzz Wire game.
+It is a virtual simulator to a classic Buzz Wire game.

 ## Scrum